HannaSchleihauf/Disagreement_Reason/README.md

-\[Children Across Diverse Societies Exchange Reasons to Resolve Disagreements\]
+\Children Across Diverse Societies Exchange Reasons to Resolve Disagreements\
 ================

 *Last updated on Monday, OCTOBER 14, 2024 at 06:42 PM*

 ## Overview

-This repository contains a data and code for a project entitled ‘\[Children Across Diverse Societies Exchange Reasons to Resolve Disagreements\]’.
+This repository contains a data and code for a project entitled ‘\Children Across Diverse Societies Exchange Reasons to Resolve Disagreements\’.

-\[The exchange of reasons in rational discourse is crucial for resolving disagreements.
+\The exchange of reasons in rational discourse is crucial for resolving disagreements.
 Some theories consider reason-giving a human universal.
 However, others view it as a Western phenomenon, suggesting that individuals in other cultural contexts rely predominantly on mechanisms like authority or dominance to resolve disagreements.
 In a preregistered cross-cultural study, 360 5- to 9-year-old children from China, Kenya and the US participated in a dyadic collaborative reasoning task.
 In each cultural context, children consistently gave reasons to reach consensus.
 Reason-giving was spontaneous—it appeared without prior training—and flexible: children selectively provided reasons in contexts of disagreement but not in contexts of agreement.
 In contrast, we did not find an effect of dominance.
-These findings challenge claims that the exchange of reasons is a Western-unique mechanism for collective decision-making and suggest that, from a young age, children across diverse societies possess key capacities for engaging in rational public discourse.\].
+These findings challenge claims that the exchange of reasons is a Western-unique mechanism for collective decision-making and suggest that, from a young age, children across diverse societies possess key capacities for engaging in rational public discourse.\

 ## Directory Structure